samsbrain/SamsOS/Docs/Architecture.md

 Outputs such as calendars, dashboards, and reminders are generated from this source and should never become independent sources of information.

+SamOS organizes information into four categories:

+- Configuration — who you are and your defaults.
+- Behavior — how decisions are made.
+- State — what is currently happening.
+- Knowledge — what has been learned.

 ---

 ## System Architecture